phcreery/partman/README.md

 # partman

-Personal electronic part database manager
+Personal electronic part database manager in a single binary

 ## About

 > **Warning**
 > This is very early in development.
 I am dogfooding it with my own data though.
-> I do not have a lot of time to put a whole lot of effort in this project.
-With that said, contributions are welcome.
+> Contributions are welcome.

 Automatically organize, track, and inventory all your electronic components.